 Antibacterial vs Antifungal Dog Shampoo

 I’ll try keeping this simple.
 Antibacterial shampoos are used for bacterial infections while antifungal is used for fungal attacks.
-Since the parasite in both cases is different, so the ingredients and medication vary as well.
+Since the parasite in both cases is different, the ingredients and medication vary as well.

 Ringworm disease is a common type of fungal infection in dogs.
 Dogs that suffer from this disease get small lesions on their bodies.
 These are red but aren’t necessarily itchy.
 You might even see some bald spots on your dog’s skin.
 In such a disease, it’s common for vets to prescribe an antifungal dog shampoo.